Branch-and-bound for biobjective mixed-integer linear programming: Preliminaries

-We assume background in branch-and-cut algorithms for single objective problems; see for example \citet{martin2001general} for a survey.
+We assume background in branch-and-cut algorithms for single objective problems (cf. \cite{morrison2016branch}).
 One of the key differences and challenging aspects of BOMILP versus MILP is the concept of primal and dual bound sets, which we explain next.

 { [1]{\mathcal{P}(#1)}